princessbleach/ClientBrief/README.md

 On positive reflection, the game suitably fits the brief given and aligns well with the themes and aesthetics from Little Nightmares 2.
 The game succesfully features similar mechanisms and movement and the animations chosen work well within the enviroment.
 I was able to tackle difficult issues, such as create my own solutions to fix unefficient blueprints found online.
 I was also able implement sounds and animations without an animator.
 The decision to keep the project simple was successful as it enabled us to achieve everything we wanted and left room for additional implementations.

 ### Negative Analysis
 On negative analysis, the game still has small bugs and doesn't work as smoothly as I'd hoped.
 If given more time I would eliminate these bugs.
+The scales puzzle works temperamentally and the widgets do not display perfectly.
 Due to recieving the player asset later than anicipated, I had to rush the animations and footstep sounds which lead to them being not as polished.
 To eliminate this problem, I would ensure in pre-production deadlines for specific assets.
 The game also lacks fun which may have been improved by implementing a timer system or an enemy AI.
 However with the time given

 ### Next Time
 If I were to undertake a similar project I would ensure in pre-production that stricter team deadlines are set to avoid work being left until the latter weeks.
 This would prevent work from becoming stacked.
 I would also increase my workload in the first two weeks as those weeks were purely dedicated to pre-production and I could have utalised that time to develop.
 In pre-production, I would focus more on the game's enjoyability/entertainment value and explore programming enemy AIs and more ways to 'lose'/die.
 Additionally, I would increase the game testing as the feeback we gained was very valuable and record the sessions for more in depth analysis.
+I would've also increased the SFX used to increase the realism of the game.

 ## Bibliography